Green thread: Performance

-Green threads in the Java virtual machine
+Green threads in the Java Virtual Machine

-Original implementation: Green Threads

 In Java 1.1, green threads were the only threading model used by the Java virtual machine (JVM), at least on Solaris.
 As green threads have some limitations compared to native threads, subsequent Java versions dropped them in favor of native threads.

 An exception to this is the Squawk virtual machine, which is a mixture between an operating system for low-power devices and a Java virtual machine.
 It uses green threads to minimize the use of native code, and to support migrating its isolates.